cdktf/cdktf-provider-googlebeta/docs/googleNetworkConnectivityHub.python.md

 Optional labels in key:value format.
 For more information about labels, see [Requirements for labels](https://cloud.google.com/resource-manager/docs/creating-managing-labels#requirements).

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
-Please refer to the field `effective_labels` for all of the labels present on the resource.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.38.0/docs/resources/google_network_connectivity_hub#labels GoogleNetworkConnectivityHub#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.39.0/docs/resources/google_network_connectivity_hub#labels GoogleNetworkConnectivityHub#labels}

+---

+##### `name`<sup>Optional</sup> <a name="name" id="@cdktf/provider-google-beta.googleNetworkConnectivityHub.GoogleNetworkConnectivityHub.Initializer.parameter.name"></a>

+- *Type:* str

+Immutable.
+The name of the hub.
+Hub names must be unique.
+They use the following form: 'projects/{project_number}/locations/global/hubs/{hub_id}'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.39.0/docs/resources/google_network_connectivity_hub#name GoogleNetworkConnectivityHub#name}

 ---